pairshaped/curlingio-docs/docs/club-management/waitlists.md

 **[This is a Premium Only Feature](/docs/getting-started/premium)**

-With Curling I/O you can take in waitlist registrations once a league, competition, or product has been sold out.
+With Curling IO you can take in waitlist registrations once a league, competition, or product has been sold out.

 ## Enabling Waitlists